defold/extender/README.md

 The stand-alone server is currently used on a machine runing macOS.
 The server is used to build darwin targets (macOS+iOS) using the Apple tools (XCode+Apple Clang).
 It is also possible to use this setup when developing on macOS.

 ### Prerequisites
+Before running Extender you need to have prepackaged toolchains and sdks.
+Full instruction how it can be done you can find [here](https://github.com/defold/defold/tree/dev/scripts/package).

 Ensure that you have the following tools packaged:
 * iPhoneOS16.2.sdk
 * iPhoneOS17.5.sdk